 Where damage to property is occurring, or is likely to occur, Council has discretionary power to issue notices or orders under Section 124 of the Local Government Act 1993.
 However, Council generally declines to become involved in resolving stormwater discharge problems from one or more private blocks to one or more private downstream blocks.
 It may be necessary to seek independent legal advice through a private Solicitor, Barrister or the Local Court.

-Who can I contact if my property is flooding?
+Who to contact if you property is flooding

 For emergency help in storm events, contact the State Emergency Service (SES) on 132 500.